talipapa/coconut_campsite/README.md

 2. The website (specifically /view-booking page) will always assume and pull a price from the database.
 Which causes an error if the database is not populated.
 Make sure to run "php artisan db:seed" to generate default prices.

 3. Due to CORS error in local machine: Mobile can't connect to localhost:8000 but works with 192.168.2.106(local ip address), Website can connect to localhost:8000 but won't connect with 192.168.2.106(local ip address).
+This means, you can't run website and mobile at the same local network in development environment.

 ## Building react native